luarvic/click2approve/README.md

 - Better error handling and user input validation.
 - File list pagination.
 - Responsive UI that adapts to any possible screen size.
-- Storage limits pre user.
+- Storage limits per user.
 - Admin page for managing the application.

 A list of things that might be enhanced from **user** perspective: